fl-sean03/NLP-Atomic/2-MVP_Backend/memory-bank/activeContext.md

 - The `PLANNING.md` and `TASK.md` files within `2-MVP_Backend/` now correctly reference `2-MVP_Backend/` as the active implementation directory.

 ## Next Steps
-1. Begin Phase 1 of the new `TASK.md` for `2-MVP_Backend`: "Repository & Environment Setup".
+1. Begin Phase 9 of `2-MVP_Backend/TASK.md`: "CI/CD & Deployment Prep".
 This will involve:
-    *   Setting up the Python virtual environment specifically for this backend project.
-    *   Creating `requirements.txt` with initial dependencies (Flask, Flask-CORS, OpenAI, ASE, Pydantic, Pytest).
+    *   Adding GitHub Actions for CI.
+    *   Considering Dockerfile creation.
-    *   Creating `config.py` for environment variables.
+    *   Documenting environment variables.
-    *   Setting up basic logging.

 ## Active Decisions and Considerations
 - **Backend Focus:** This implementation strictly focuses on the backend API.
 No frontend code will be developed.